-Let's take a look at the pros and cons of each side to help you determine the option that's right for you.
+Let's take a look at the pros and cons of each side to help you determine the option that feels right for you.
 But first, let's make sure you know how car insurance deductibles work.

-Deductibles are what you'll pay out of pocket before certain coverages can kick in.
+A car insurance deductible is what you pay out of pocket before certain coverages can kick in.
 If you have comprehensive and collision coverages on your policy, for example, you'll need to select deductibles for each coverage.
-Because accidents happen, choosing a deductible you can comfortably afford is key to finding the right car insurance.
+Because accidents happen, choosing a deductible you can comfortably afford is key to tailoring your car insurance to you.

-If your car is vandalized to the tune of $7,000 of damage, and you have a comprehensive coverage deductible of $1,000, you'll pay $1,000 and your insurer will pick up the rest of the tab.
-Your deductible also applies in collisions, though you won't have to pay your deductible when another driver is at fault — unless you live in a no-fault state.
+If your car is vandalized to the tune of $7,000 worth of damage and you have a comprehensive deductible of $1,000, you'll pay $1,000 and your insurer will pick up the rest of the tab.

 Many coverages, like liability, don't have deductibles.